garrandall/popular-music-data/tracks/hillbilly-deluxe-brooks-dunn.md

 Put on the smell-good, put on Skynard,
 Head into to town like a NASCAR winner.
-Cruisin' back an' forth to the Tasty-Freeze.
+Cruisin' back and forth to the Tasty-Freeze.
 Everywhere you look, all you see...

 Is hillbilly deluxe, slick pick-up trucks.
 Big timin' in a small town.
 Stirrin' it up right about sundown.
-Black denim an' chrome to the bone with a little home grown.
+Black denim and chrome to the bone with a little home grown.
 A country girl cuddled up...
 Hillbilly deluxe.